astronomer/docs/astro/deployment-file-reference.md

 description: View all possible values that you can include in a Deployment file when managing Deployments as code.
 ---

-After you create an Astro Deployment, you use the Astro CLI to create a file that contains its unique configurations represented as code.
+After you create an Astro Deployment, you can use the Astro CLI to create a file that contains its unique configurations represented as code.
 That includes worker queues, environment variables, Astro Runtime version, and more.
 You can use Deployment files to manage Deployments programmatically on Astro.

-When you [inspect a Deployment](cli/astro-deployment-inspect.md), its current configuration is generated as a YAML _Deployment file_.
+When you [inspect a Deployment](cli/astro-deployment-inspect.md) to generate a Deployment file, its current configuration is generated as a YAML _Deployment file_.
 The file includes the name, description, and metadata that is unique to the Deployment.

 A _Deployment template file_ is different from the _Deployment file_.
 A template file does not have the `metadata` and `environment_variables` section, and the `name` and `description` fields are empty.
-Template files are used to create new Deployments or update Deployments based on an existing Deployment's configuration.
-To create a Deployment template file, run `astro deployment inspect --template`.
+Deployment template files are used to create new Deployments where as a Deployment file of an existing Deployment can be used to update its configuration.
+To create a Deployment template file in YAML format, run `astro deployment inspect <your-deployment-id> --template > your-deployment.yaml`.

 Use this document as a reference for all fields in both Deployment files and Deployment template files.